Static stretching isn’t just a warm-up exercise. It works on the muscles to improve strength and flexibility.

 Fueling your body correctly is also important for muscular function.

 Without adequate hydration, your body can’t transport nutrients to your muscles.
-Without these minerals and nutrients, you won’t be able to repair your muscles after they break down from exercise.
+These minerals and nutrients are needed to repair your muscles after they break down from exercise.

 So, try to drink at least eight cups of water daily.
 You should drink more if you’re exercising because your body loses water, minerals, and vitamins when you sweat.

 It’s a good idea to take a vitamin and mineral supplement when you exercise frequently.
-Taking supplements for minerals would help you to replace those that you lost during exercise faster.
+Taking supplements for minerals helps replace those you lost during exercise faster.

 Magnesium is especially crucial for muscular function.
 When a muscle is tired, it becomes more prone to overuse injuries.